pbitmonkey/bitmonkey-debug/README.md

 $ make install.

+$ When Bitmonkey will be installed the software create an hiden folder called .bitmonkey IMPORTANT ...
+CREATE INSIDE OF IT A TXT FILE CALLED bitmonkey.conf ... just copy and past the following inside :

+server=1
+txindex=1
+printtoconsole=1
+rpcuser=bitcoinrpc
+rpcpassword=x89ploom0mm
+rpcallowip=127.0.0.1
+addnode=80.211.43.88:7333

+...
+To start Bitmonkey ...

+cd bitmonkey-debug
+cd src
+cd qt
+./bitmonkey-qt ... and it will start for you ...
+I have to change some pic as soon i got time i do also it ... have fun Ciao Paolo.

 Bitmonkey is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Bitmonkey uses peer-to-peer technology to operate with no central authority: managing transactions and issuing BITMONKEYS are carried out collectively by the network.
 Bitmonkey Core is the name of open source software which enables the use of this BITES.